envyN/Algorithms/Leetcode/Blind75/ReadMe.md

 - [ ] Palindromic Substrings
 - [ ] Pacific Atlantic Water Flow

-## Week 3 - Non-Linear Data Structures​
+## Week 3 - Non-Linear Data Structures

 The focus of week 3 is on non-linear data structures like trees, graphs and heaps.
 You should be familiar with the various tree traversal (in-order, pre-order, post-order) algorithms and graph traversal algorithms such as breadth-first search and depth-first search.
 In my experience, using more advanced graph algorithms (Dijkstra's and Floyd-Warshall) is quite rare and usually not necessary.